Paraná River

-The Paraná River (Rio Paraná /pt/; Río Paraná /es/; Ysyry Parana) is a river in south-central South America, running through Brazil, Paraguay, and Argentina for some 4880 km.
+The Paraná River (Rio Paraná /pt-BR/; Río Paraná /es/; Ysyry Parana) is a river in south-central South America, running through Brazil, Paraguay, and Argentina for some 4880 km.
 Among South American rivers, it is second in length only to the Amazon River.
 It merges with the Paraguay River and then farther downstream with the Uruguay River to form the Río de la Plata and empties into the Atlantic Ocean.

 The first European to go up the Paraná River was the Venetian explorer Sebastian Cabot, in 1526, while working for Spain.

 A drought hit the river in 2021, causing a 77-year low.

 Etymology

-In eastern South America there is "an immense number of river names containing the element para- or parana-", from Guarani language words meaning "river" or "sea"; attempts to derive a more precise meaning for the name of this, the largest of them, e.g. "kin of the sea", have been discounted.
+In eastern South America there are "an immense number of river names containing the element para- or parana-", from Guarani language words meaning "river" or "sea"; attempts to derive a more precise meaning for the name of this, the largest of them, e.g. "kin of the sea", have been discounted.